Ethics and Compliance Council Meeting Fall 2018

 Attendees must reserve their own hotel rooms.
 A special hotel rate of $199.00 (plus tax) has been secured by MAPI for meeting attendees at the Loews Chicago O'Hare Hotel in Rosemont, IL.
 Click here to make your reservation.

 The MAPI Ethics & Compliance Council provides a roundtable forum for senior ethics and compliance leaders to share best practices in a vendor-fee roundtable setting.
 Our semiannual meetings focus on roundtable dialogue among peers from leading manufacturers.
-Stay tuned as we develop the agenda for this event.
 To volunteer to present, please contact Marie Lee at email@example.com.
+Participants will:

 Who should attend?